matthewlyon23/remoteyolo/README.md

 # remoteyolo
 A YOLO11 processing server written in Python with the [Blacksheep](https://github.com/Neoteroi/BlackSheep) library.

-The server is designed with real-time applications in mind.
-The implementation is therefore as minimal as possible to reduce processing latency.
+The server is designed with real-time applications in mind, therefore the implementation is as minimal as possible to reduce processing latency.

 This project was created as part of the [YOLOQuestUnity](https://github.com/matthewlyon23/yoloquestunity) project.